Asteraceae: Uses

 The twining succulent Senecio angulatus is used for its cut flowers, despite being an invasive weed in some places, such as Victoria, Australia and New Zealand.

 Asteraceae is an economically important family, providing products such as cooking oils, leaf vegetables like lettuce, sunflower seeds, artichokes, sweetening agents, coffee substitutes and herbal teas.
-Several genera are of horticultural importance, including pot marigold (Calendula officinalis), Echinacea (coneflowers), various daisies, fleabane, chrysanthemums, dahlias, zinnias, and heleniums.
+Several genera are of horticultural importance, including the common marigold (Calendula officinalis), Echinacea (coneflowers), various daisies, fleabane, chrysanthemums, dahlias, zinnias, and heleniums.
 Asteraceae are important in herbal medicine, including Grindelia, yarrow, and many others.

 Commercially important plants in Asteraceae include the food crops Lactuca sativa (lettuce), Cichorium (chicory), Cynara scolymus (globe artichoke), Helianthus annuus (sunflower), Smallanthus sonchifolius (yacón), Carthamus tinctorius (safflower) and Helianthus tuberosus (Jerusalem artichoke).

 Plants are used as herbs and in herbal teas and other beverages.
 Chamomile, for example, comes from two different species: the annual Matricaria chamomilla (German chamomile) and the perennial Chamaemelum nobile (Roman chamomile).
-Calendula (known as pot marigold) is grown commercially for herbal teas and potpourri.
+Calendula (marigold) is grown commercially for herbal teas and potpourri.
 Echinacea is used as a medicinal tea.
 The wormwood genus Artemisia includes absinthe (A. absinthium) and tarragon (A. dracunculus).
 Winter tarragon (Tagetes lucida), is commonly grown and used as a tarragon substitute in climates where tarragon will not survive.

 Many members of the family are grown as ornamental plants for their flowers, and some are important ornamental crops for the cut flower industry.
 Some examples are Chrysanthemum, Gerbera, Calendula, Dendranthema, Argyranthemum, Dahlia, Tagetes, Zinnia, and many others.

 Pseudogynoxys chenopodioides is used as an ornamental plant for its bright orange flowers.

 Many species of this family possess medicinal properties and are used as traditional antiparasitic medicine.

 Members of the family are also commonly featured in medical and phytochemical journals because the sesquiterpene lactone compounds contained within them are an important cause of allergic contact dermatitis.
 Allergy to these compounds is the leading cause of allergic contact dermatitis in florists in the US.
 Pollen from ragweed Ambrosia is among the main causes of so-called hay fever in the United States.

 Asteraceae are also used for some industrial purposes.
 French Marigold (Tagetes patula) is common in commercial poultry feeds, and its oil is extracted for uses in cola and the cigarette industry.
 The genera Chrysanthemum, Pulicaria, Tagetes, and Tanacetum contain species with useful insecticidal properties.
 Parthenium argentatum (guayule) is a source of hypoallergenic latex.

 Several members of the family are copious nectar producers and are useful for evaluating pollinator populations during their bloom.
 Centaurea (knapweed), Helianthus annuus (domestic sunflower), and some species of Solidago (goldenrod) are major "honey plants" for beekeepers.
 Solidago produces relatively high protein pollen, which helps honey bees over winter.